Havok (software): Supported platforms

-Version 1.0 of the Havok SDK was unveiled at the Game Developers Conference (GDC) in 2000.
 The Havok SDK is multi-platform by nature and is always updated to run on the majority of the latest platforms.
 Licensees are given access to most of the C/C++ source-code, giving them the freedom to customize the engine's features, or port it to different platforms although some libraries are only provided in binary format.
 In March 2011, Havok showed off a version of the Havok physics engine designed for use with the Sony Xperia Play, or more specifically, Android 2.3.
 During Microsoft's BUILD 2012 conference, Havok unveiled a full technology suite for Windows 8, Windows RT, Windows Phone 8 and later Windows 10.

 As of February 2023, Havok supports 18 targets across 10 platforms.
 These platforms include: Windows, Linux, Xbox Series S/X, PlayStation 5, iOS, Nintendo Switch and Android.

 Prebuilt engines

 Unity

 In 2019, Unity and Havok signed a partnership to build a complete physics solution for DOTS-based projects in Unity.
 This was completed and released as production ready in December 2022.